 - Google Webmaster Tools (For tracking any 404-Error pages).

 - Social Warfare (For showing social share counts per post in post admin).

-- WordPress SEO by Yoast (For managing no-index posts).
+- WordPress SEO by Yoast (For managing Robots settings for posts).

 - Heatmaps (You can use Clicky Web Analytics or SumoMe).

 - LongTailPro (For analysing page authority and page links per post).

 So there you have it, a detailed breakdown of how I carried out a successful and painless content audit for my blog, and how you can do the same too.